interlay/interbtc-spec/interbtc-spec/docs/source/spec/treasury.rst

 TotalSupply
 ...........

-The total supply of PolkaBTC.
+The total supply of interbtc.

 Maps